bryanlabra/Data-Visualization-Methods/README.md

 ### 7. Autoencoders

-Model Adjustments:
+*Model Adjustments*:

-	•	Increase Hidden Layers: Adding more hidden layers with larger dimensions in the encoder and decoder might help the model capture more complex features.
+Increase Hidden Layers: Adding more hidden layers with larger dimensions in the encoder and decoder might help the model capture more complex features.

-	•	Add Convolutional Layers: For image data like MNIST, convolutional autoencoders (using convolutional layers instead of fully connected layers) can capture spatial hierarchies and may perform better.
+Add Convolutional Layers: For image data like MNIST, convolutional autoencoders (using convolutional layers instead of fully connected layers) can capture spatial hierarchies and may perform better.

-	•	Regularization Techniques: Adding dropout or batch normalization layers can help improve generalization and potentially create better-separated clusters.
+Regularization Techniques: Adding dropout or batch normalization layers can help improve generalization and potentially create better-separated clusters.

-Training Adjustments:
+*Training Adjustments*:

-	•	Increase Training Epochs: Allowing the autoencoder to train for more epochs might improve the reconstruction quality and latent representation.
+Increase Training Epochs: Allowing the autoencoder to train for more epochs might improve the reconstruction quality and latent representation.

-	•	Tune Learning Rate: A lower learning rate could help the model converge to a better solution, albeit more slowly.
+Tune Learning Rate: A lower learning rate could help the model converge to a better solution, albeit more slowly.

 ## Visualizating the XYZ dataset